salesforce/awd-lstm-lm/README.md

 ## Reproduction

+#### Penn Treebank (PTB)

-PTB (approx): `python main.py --seed 1111 --dropouti 0.4 --data data/penn --batch_size 40`
+`python main.py --seed 1111 --dropouti 0.4 --data data/penn --batch_size 40 --epochs 500`

+The codebase was modified after the paper in the model was produced and the random seeds differ, preventing exact reproduction, though the overall result should be similar however.
+Note that the model in the paper was trained only for 500 epochs.

+#### WikiText-2 (WT2)

-WikiText-2 (exact - valid ppl @ epoch 1 = 629.93): `python main.py --seed 20923`
+`python main.py --seed 20923 --epochs 750`

-The command for training the WikiText-2 (WT2) model should give you exact results equal to those reported in [Regularizing and Optimizing LSTM Language Models](https://arxiv.org/abs/1708.02182).
-The command for training the Penn Treebank (PTB) model should give approximately equivalent results to those reported in the paper, with the exact reproduction being lost due to small changes in the code.
+This should reproduce the model from the paper exactly and can be confirmed by seeing the validation perplexity at epoch 1 hitting `629.93`.

 ## Speed

+The augmentations to the LSTM, including our variant of [DropConnect (Wan et al. 2013)](https://cs.nyu.edu/~wanli/dropc/dropc.pdf) termed weight dropping, allow for the use of NVIDIA's cuDNN LSTM implementation.
+This ensures the model is fast to train even when convergence may take many hundreds of epochs.

+If speed is a major issue, SGD converges more quickly than our non-monotonically triggered variant of ASGD, though achieves a worse perplexity.

 + Penn Treebank takes approximately 50 seconds per epoch (NVIDIA Quadro GP100)
 + WikiText-2 takes 105 seconds per epoch (NVIDIA Quadro GP100)